mkolopanis/py21cmwedge/README.md

 * DFT_Kernel_Effects

-   An analysis of the kernel of a Healpix Pixel when perfoming a DFT from the sky to the (u,v) plane.
+   An analysis of the kernel of a Healpix Pixel when performing a DFT from the sky to the (u,v) plane.

 * Beam_Gridding